cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

       - *save the file*
     - Don't forget to apply the same steps for the other client.
 ### Optimize In-Game Settings
-You are ready to play after changing some in-game settings for performance.
+You are ready to play after changing some in-game settings for high performance.
 - **System Options**
   - **System Tab**
     - `View Distance` **:** `1`